Executive Master of Public Administration at I-75 @ Miramar

 - Supportive Environment: The EMPA schedule is sensitive to the needs of the working executive.
 The EMPA has dedicated staff to help students with their needs.
 As a cohort track, EMPA students start together and finish the program together – allowing for a supportive environment and plenty of opportunities to network with other executives in the region.

-- Accelerated: Students start the EMPA track in the Spring semester, attend classes one night in addition to Saturdays, and complete the program by the following Spring – finishing 42 graduate credits in 16 months.
+- Accelerated: Students start the EMPA track in the Spring semester, attend classes on Saturdays, and complete the program by the following Spring – finishing 42 graduate credits in 16 months.

 - Top-Quality Faculty: The FIU MPA Faculty is the largest in South Florida and is the only full-time public administration department in Miami-Dade County.
 The majority of the program’s courses are taught by full-time FIU Public Administration professors who are also top scholars in the field of public administration